 We went to Bucca di Bacco for dinner which is listed in the Michelin guide.
 Here, we enjoyed lobster linguine and shrimps overlooking the Spiaggia Grande.

 The next day we went to Fiordo di Furore and Furore Beach.
-While waiting at the bus stop, we stepped in Bar Internazionale for some snacks.
-The beach was lacklustre and full of pebbles with no food options.
+While waiting at the bus stop, we stepped into Bar Internazionale for some snacks.
+The beach was lackluster and full of pebbles with no food options.
 However, Andrew had a blast jumping off the cliffs into the water below.
 Someone had told us that locals hold a diving competition from the top of the bridge each year.
-I couldn't imagine ever jumping from that high!
+I couldn’t imagine ever jumping from that high!

 We wanted to have dinner on our balcony, so grabbed some cheeses from Non Solo Frutta Di Russo Luisa (a grocery shop) and some take out gnocchi and seafood linguine from Il Grottino Azzurro.

 Because of the hot weather, we didn’t get a chance to Hike Sentiero degli Die “Path of the Gods” from Bonerano, but will definitely try next time.